yacyam/3D-Perlin-Noise/INSTALL.md

     the installation fully finish.
   - Make sure you installed Raylib.1.0.0 or a later version.
 If not you may still need to run 'opam update' and 'opam upgrade'.
+  - After this, you can run 'make build' and 'make play' to display the window.